Snugglywums/CallofDutyMW-API-App/README.md

-# CallofDutyMW-API-App
+# 1 V 1

+A Call of Duty Modern Warfare application.

-An app designed to allow you to compare your stats with the stats of your friend's.
+This application is designed to allow you to compare your stats with the stats of your friend's.
-Some stats that are not available in game are available through this app.
+Some stats that are not available in game are available through this application.
-Stats include player, game, and weapons.
+Stats include player stats, game stats, and weapon stats.

 Link to live app: https://snugglywums.github.io/CallofDutyMW-API-App/